NET ARO Simplex Exercises

 To achieve our principal objective of a NET radio relay of information by simplex to the ECC with minimum delay and greatest reliability, a practice with three key features has emerged.

-A map of Portland, segregated into seven regions within which line-of-sight communication is feasible.
+A map of Portland, segregated into nine regions within which line-of-sight communication is feasible.
 (See figure at right.)
 Separate radio frequencies would be assigned to radio sub-nets in each of these.
 Separate frequencies reduce interference and facilitate local resolution of problems.

 - A station scoring mechanism that makes it easy for sub-net participants in each region to quickly identify among themselves a suitable sub-net control station for that region.
 Sub-net controls would be chosen to facilitate communication between NETs in their region and the ECC.